zetavg/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

 upload and `CheckXXX` functions that end in `Commit` will only be executed on commit. `CheckXXX` functions that do not end in either suffix will be executed at both upload and commit.
-The format of return values of `CheckChangeOnXXX` functions is the same as for `CheckChangeOnUpload/CheckChangeOnCommit.
-This makes existing presubmit scripts backwards compatible with presubmit version 2 provided there are no functions in the global scope of the script` that begin with `Check`.
+The format of return values of `CheckChangeOnXXX` functions is the same as for `CheckChangeOnUpload/CheckChangeOnCommit`.
+This makes existing presubmit scripts backwards compatible with presubmit version 2 provided there are no functions in the global scope of the script that begin with `Check`.

 #### InputApi